jborri/Interactive-Data-Vis-Fall2025/src/lab_1/index.md

   {label: "y-axis", value: "temperature"}
 ));
 ```
 Looks like bees will work regardless of whether or not the sun is out.
-They do however like warmer temperatures.
+They do however like warmer temperatures, low wind speeds, and high humidity.
 # 3. Which flower has the most nectar production?
 ```js
 Plot.plot({